heykkyu/JeongkyuKim/README.md

 ##
 ## Jeongkyu Kim
-A detail-oriented front-end developer with 4 years experience building and maintaining responsive websites in the e-commerce industry including B2C and B2B.
+A detail-oriented front-end developer experience building and maintaining responsive websites in the e-commerce industry including B2C and B2B.
 Proficient in JavaScript, CSS, HTML, Vue.js and React.js.
 Passionate about creating better UI/UX page for target customers and improving page with restful API and projects structure.

 ##
 ## WORK EXPERIENCE